-Starting 2017, VIA Art Fund will annually award a curatorial fellowship grant to foster ambitious curatorial research and enhance VIA’s grantmaking success.
-The aim of the award is to support visionary curators by providing discretionary funds for exhibition research, travel, or the general development of the curator’s area of inquiry, while also informing VIA’s grantmaking decisions through an engagement with today’s leading curatorial voices.
+Since 2017, VIA Art Fund has annually awarded a curatorial fellowship grant to foster ambitious curatorial research and enhance VIA’s grantmaking success.
+The aim of the award is to support visionary curators by providing discretionary funds for exhibition research, travel, and the general development of the curator’s area of inquiry, while also informing VIA’s grantmaking decisions through an engagement with today’s leading curatorial voices.

 Naomi Beckwith, Photo: Nathan Keay, © MCA Chicago.